tumido/FIT-VUT-projects/README.md

 ## Subjects not listed

-Projects in some subjects were mainly about completing definitions of functions for given framework of which I'm not the author.
-Due to this I won't publish these source codes.
+During some courses we had projects that weren't stand alone apps but rather parts of prefilled frameworks.
+I don't own any right to these frameworks.
+Due to this I won't publish source codes of these projects.
 * IAL - sorting and searching methods, queues and stacks
 * IZG - displaying of 2D and 3D object, filling them etc.